Vegan Protein & Seed Comparison

 Omega-6 and omega-3 fatty acids are “essential fats” that your body can't produce and must obtain from food.
 These fatty acids play an important role in heart and brain function, along with normal growth and development.

 Studies have shown that people who have a good balance of these fatty acids are less likely to develop chronic disease.

 That is why I am a big advocate of hemp, chia and ground flax seeds because all of these seeds contain both omega-3 and omega-6 fatty acids.

 Let's start with my favorite – hemp seeds.
-Hemp seeds provide more protein than flax or chia seeds and no other food contains the ideal ration of omega-3 and omega-6 like the mighty hemp seed.
+Hemp seeds provide more protein than flax or chia seeds and no other food contains the ideal ratio of omega-3 and omega-6 like the mighty hemp seed.

 Chia seeds have the added bonus of soluble fiber.
 Soluble fiber fills you up quickly and helps slow down the absorption of sugar.
 Great for diabetics.

 Now on to flax seeds.
 Besides being an excellent source of 3 and 6 fatty acids, ground flax seeds are rich in lignans which add extra protection against many types of chronic disease.
 I include ground flax seeds when baking muffins, cookies etc., and in my morning oatmeal.

 The beautiful thing about all these seeds is that there are easy ways to include them in all your daily meals without relying on smoothies.
 I recommend 2 tablespoons of hemp, chia or ground flax seeds every day.